Eastern gray squirrel: Diet

-Eastern gray squirrels eat a range of foods, such as many types of seeds and nuts, including acorns, walnuts, and hazelnuts, tree buds, flowers, berries, tree bark, and some types of forest fungi, including fly agaric mushrooms and truffles.
+Eastern gray squirrels eat a range of foods, such as many types of seeds and nuts, including acorns, walnuts, and hazelnuts, bulbs, tree buds, flowers, berries, other fruits, tree bark, and some types of forest fungi, including fly agaric mushrooms and truffles.
 They are also carnivorous, variously eating insects, small birds, eggs, frogs, lizards, and other small rodents, including other squirrels.

 Eastern tree squirrels can cause damage to trees by tearing the bark and eating the soft cambial tissue underneath.
 In Europe, sycamore and beech suffer the greatest damage.
-Mast-bearing gymnosperms such as cedar, hemlock, pine, and spruce are another food source, as well as angiosperms such as hickory, oak, and walnut.
+Mast-bearing gymnosperms such as cedar, hemlock, pine, and spruce are another food source, as well as angiosperms such as beech, hickory, oak, and walnut along with maple, mulberry, hackberry, elm, buckeye, and horse chestnut.
 These trees produce important foods for them during the spring and fall months.
 Tree squirrels will vary the species they forage upon seasonally.
 Tree squirrels also raid gardens for wheat, tomatoes, corn, strawberries, and other garden crops.
 Sometimes they eat the tomato seeds and discard the rest.
 On occasion, eastern gray squirrels also prey upon insects, frogs, small rodents including other squirrels, and small birds, their eggs, and young.
 They also gnaw on bones, antlers, and turtle shells – likely as a source of minerals scarce in their normal diet.
 In urban and suburban areas, these squirrels scavenge for food in trash bins.
 However, these foods are not safe for them to digest because they include sugar, fat, as well as additives that can make them sick.
 Eastern gray squirrels are sometimes mistakenly thought to be herbivores, but they are omnivores.

 Eastern gray squirrels have a high enough tolerance for humans to inhabit residential neighborhoods and raid bird feeders for millet, corn, and sunflower seeds.
 Some people who feed and watch birds for entertainment also intentionally feed seeds and nuts to squirrels for the same reason.
 However, in the UK eastern gray squirrels can take a significant proportion of supplementary food from feeders, preventing access and reducing use by wild birds.
 Attraction to supplementary feeders can increase local bird nest predation, as eastern gray squirrels are more likely to forage near feeders, resulting in increased likelihood of finding nests, eggs and nestlings of small passerines.